mpv-player/mpv/DOCS/man/options.rst

         reductions to account for brightness-related perceptual nonuniformity.
         (``--vo=gpu-next`` only)

+``--tone-mapping-visualize``
+    Display a (PQ-PQ) graph of the active tone-mapping LUT.
+Intended only for debugging purposes.
+The X axis shows PQ input values, the Y axis shows PQ output values.
+The tone-mapping curve is shown in green/yellow.
+Yellow means the brightness has been boosted from the source, dark blue regions show where the brightness has been reduced.
+The extra colored regions and lines indicate various monitor limits, as well a reference diagonal (neutral tone-mapping) and source scene average brightness information (if available). (``--vo=gpu-next`` only)

 ``--gamut-mapping-mode``
     Specifies the algorithm used for reducing the gamut of images for the target display, after any tone mapping is done.